6 Ways to Make Your Retirement Savings Last Longer

 Take Control of Your Health

 One of the biggest expenses for retirees is medical costs.
 While some of these costs are inevitable due to the complexities of getting older, there are many things that we can do to take control of our health by improving our diet, exercising regularly, managing our stress levels and maintaining an active social life.
-Losing weight and eating healthier can often complement our efforts to save money, as discussed in this article from Shape.
+Losing weight and eating healthier can often complement our efforts to save money.

 Going for a bike ride every day costs less money than going to the mall.
 Cooking healthy meals at home often costs much less money than eating at restaurants.
 Making changes in your lifestyle can often “kill two birds with one stone” by eliminating wasteful spending while also improving your overall health.